elreco/elreco/README.md

 ## I'm just a regular guy

 - 🌱 I’m currently trying to become a Vue.js expert
-- 👯 I’m currently working as a front-end developer
+- 👯 I’m currently working as a lead front end developer at @HeyPongo
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play racquet sports